-The use of natural resources in the economy-A Global Manual on Economy-Wide Material Flow Accounting has been jointly presented by United Nations Environment Programme (UNEP), International Resource Panel Secretariat (IRP), United Nations Statistic Division (UNSD), the Statistical Office of the European Union (Eurostat) and the Organisation for Economic Co-operation and Development (OECD).
+The The use of natural resources in the economy - A Global Manual on Economy Wide Material Flow Accounting has been jointly presented by United Nations Environment Programme (UNEP), International Resource Panel Secretariat (IRP), United Nations Statistic Division (UNSD) and The European Commission.

-This manual summarises the current methods developed for assembling economy-wide material flow accounts at the national level, and is supported by UNEP, UNSD, OECD and Eurostat.
-It is based on the guidelines of Eurostat and the OECD and employs principles which facilitate their integration into the framework of the System of Environmental-Economic Accounting (SEEA).
+This manual summarises the current methods developed for assembling economy wide material flow accounts at the national level, and is supported by UNEP, the Organisation of Economic Cooperation and Development (OECD) and the Statistical Office of the European Union (Eurostat).
+It is based on the guidelines of Eurostat and the OECD and employs principles which facilitate their integration into the framework of the system for integrated environmental and economic accounting (SEEA).

-To ensure that the manual was both fit for purpose and methodologically coherent with the SEEA, an international expert group was established to provide advice on the methodology and its operationalization.
-The manual was reviewed by the United Nations Committee of Experts on Environmental-Economic Accounting (UNCEEA) and UNSD facilitated a global consultation on the document.
+The process also involved the establishment and convening of an international expert group who provided advice on the methodology and on the operationalization of the methodology.
+The global consultation was conducted by UNEP and UNSD and UN Committee of Experts on Environmental-Economic Accounting (UNCEEA).

-A special thank you is extended to the Governments and National Statistical Offices of the Republic of Chile, the Lao People's Democratic Republic, the Republic of the Philippines and the Republic of South Africa which were involved in the pilot testing of this manual.
-The participants of the country engagement provided important feedback which was used to increase the practicality of the manual.
+A special thank you is extended to the Governments and National Statistical Offices of Republic of Chile1, Lao People's Democratic Republic2, Republic of the Philippines3 and Republic of South Africa4 which were involved in the pilot testing of this manual.
+The participants of the country engagement provided important feedback which was used to increase the practicality the manual.